 Validation is the name given to the process whereby the information entered in the database is checked to ensure that it makes sense.
 For example, you can use validation to check that only numbers between 0 and 100 are entered in a percentage field, or only Male or Female is entered in a sex field.
 It cannot check that it is correct (the process of checking that the data is actually right is called verification).

-For a somewhat surreal demonstration of the difference between valid data and data that is correct (i.e. has been verified), check my Words of Wisdom page - it generates valid sentences, but some of them can't be verified!
+For a somewhat abstract demonstration of the difference between valid data and data that is correct (i.e. has been verified), check my Words of Wisdom page - it generates valid sentences, but some of them can't be verified!

 Obviously it's very important that the information in your database is correct if you're going to get worthwhile results when you search or sort the data.
 There are various methods that you can use to check your data.